awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: Array of [EksVolume](https://docs.aws.amazon.com/batch/latest/APIReference/API_EksVolume.html) objects
 Required: No
 emptyDir
 Specifies the configuration of a Kubernetes `emptyDir` volume\.
 An `emptyDir` volume is first created when a pod is assigned to a node\.
-It exists as long as that pod is running on that node\.
+It exists as long as that pod runs on that node\.
 The `emptyDir` volume is initially empty\.
 All containers in the pod can read and write the files in the `emptyDir` volume\.
 However, the `emptyDir` volume can be mounted at the same or different paths in each container\.
 When a pod is removed from a node for any reason, the data in the `emptyDir` is deleted permanently\.
 For more information, see [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) in the *Kubernetes documentation*\.
 Type: [EksEmptyDir](https://docs.aws.amazon.com/batch/latest/APIReference/API_EksEmptyDir.html) object
 Required: No
 medium